PELAB-LiU/Text2VQL/training/README.md

 * [PELAB-LiU/deepseek-coder-1.3b-base-Text2VQL-LoRA](https://huggingface.co/PELAB-LiU/deepseek-coder-1.3b-base-Text2VQL-LoRA)
 * [PELAB-LiU/CodeLlama-7b-hf-Text2VQL-LoRA](https://huggingface.co/PELAB-LiU/CodeLlama-7b-hf-Text2VQL-LoRA)

-Therefore, to run the next section, you do not need to perform the fine-tuning phase as the models will be loaded from HF.
+Therefore, to run the next section, you do not need to perform the fine-tuning phase as the models can be loaded from HF.

 ## Generation

 Once the models have been trained, you can evaluate them.
 To do so, you can use the `test_model_railway.py` script.
+The script will access to the test meta-model (`test_metamodel/railway.ecore`) and prompt the fine-tuned models with the test queries (`test_metamodel/test_queries.csv`).
 The argument `--checkpoint` could indicate either a HF repo (e.g., `PELAB-LiU/deepseek-coder-6.7b-base-Text2VQL-LoRA`) or a local folder (best checkpoint of the `--output_dir` of the previous script; e.g., `adapter-deepseek-coder-6.7b-base/checkpoint-1113`).